apache/incubator-heron/website2/docs/compiling-overview.md

-As an alternative to building a full release, you can build Heron executables for a single Heron component (such as the [Heron Tracker](../../../operators/heron-tracker)) by passing a target to the `bazel build` command.
-For example, the following command would build the [Heron Tracker](../../../operators/heron-tracker):
+As an alternative to building a full release, you can build Heron executables for a single Heron component (such as the [Heron Tracker](user-manuals-heron-tracker-runbook)) by passing a target to the `bazel build` command.
+For example, the following command would build the Heron Tracker:

 ```bash
 $ bazel build --config=darwin heron/tools/tracker/src/python:heron-tracker